Air Bubbles in Toilet: Causes and Fixes

 Use chemicals to unclog the toilet

-One of the best ways to solve this issue is to use chemicals that unclog and break down blockages such as Draino.
-It may take time for these chemicals to work on larger obstructions but will eventually do so with enough contact.
+One of the best ways to solve this issue is to use chemicals that unclog and break down blockages, such as Green Gobbler Powder Plunger Toilet Clog Remover and Drano Max Gel Drain Clog Remover.
+It may take time for these chemicals to work on larger obstructions but they will eventually do so with enough contact.

 Each of the unclogging chemicals usually has its own instructions which need to be followed for the best results.